What Happens When Grant Proposals Gloss Over the Facts

 B: “Two of our last four projects encountered challenges and required no-cost extensions.
 In response, we updated our project management processes and procedures to better track project results, flag problems, and solve issues.”

-The concern with factual stretching arises not from positive framing but instead with vague writing that not only lacks supporting details but also obscures facts or inflates accomplishments.
-Under this philosophy, any suggestion of an organization’s weaknesses or missteps must be left unsaid, leaving only stated (but undocumented) strengths.
-The result is language that looks similar to the examples above, but with some key differences in the details.
+The concern with factual stretching arises less from positive framing than from vague writing that not only lacks supporting details but also obscures facts or inflates accomplishments.
+This approach calls for any suggestion of an organization’s weaknesses or missteps to be left unsaid.
+The result is language that resembles the examples above but differs in key details.
 For example, a more “massaged” statement might read:

-Is this final statement true, and is it reasonable, or is it perhaps misleading?
+Is this last statement true?
+And is it reasonable, or is it perhaps misleading?

-In comparison, Example A supports its statements by linking to the updated project management protocol and providing details on the four most recent projects, helping the reader better understand the organization’s experience and what informed the lessons learned.
-Example A is also transparent about challenges: while it first mentions the two projects completed on time and on budget, it doesn’t try to hide that two other projects did not meet those standards.
+In comparison, Example A supports its statements by linking to the updated project management protocol and providing details on the four most recent projects, helping the reader better understand the organization’s experience and the lessons learned.
+Example A is also transparent about the challenges: while it first mentions the two projects completed on time and on budget, it doesn’t conceal that two other projects did not meet those standards.

 Perhaps the differences between A, B, and C seem subtle or irrelevant.
-If the donor wants more details, they’ll ask for it, the thinking may go.
+If the donor wants more details, they’ll ask for them, the thinking goes.
 No harm done.
-What is worrisome is that if the donor doesn’t provide any feedback or ask for more details, it can reinforce the applicant’s belief that what was written was fine, that donors don’t expect precision, so the same vague text may be reused in the next proposal.
-If left uncorrected, over time, an organization’s boilerplate may be populated with language so general, or a project performance history so sanitized, that it could apply to many organizations and is essentially meaningless.
-In particular, generalized statements of success and accomplishments that lack source details make fact-checking difficult, if not impossible, when a donor (or an internal reviewer) asks for references.
+What is worrisome is that if the donor doesn’t provide any feedback or ask for more details, it can reinforce the applicant’s belief that what was written was fine, that donors don’t expect precision, leading to the same vague text being reused in the next proposal.
+If left uncorrected, an organization’s boilerplate may, over time, be populated with language so general—or a project performance history so sanitized— that it could apply to many organizations and is essentially meaningless.
+Generalized statements of success that lack supporting details also make fact-checking difficult, if not impossible, when a donor or an internal reviewer asks for references.

 Tolerance for generalized or inflated statements can grow.
-If you become accustomed to writing proposals that gloss over the facts, you may become less diligent about checking where the data comes from and if it has been properly validated.
-If the risks from writing inaccurate qualitative statements appear low and perhaps acceptable, the ethical concerns increase considerably when it comes to quantitative data.
+If you become accustomed to writing proposals that gloss over the facts, you may become less diligent about verifying where the supporting data comes from and if it has been properly validated.
+If the risks of writing inaccurate qualitative statements appear low and even acceptable as part of normal “proposal spin,” this is usually not the case for quantitative data, where falsified and unvalidated data can raise serious ethical concerns.

 When the Numbers Lie

 A scenario that can be easier to see as problematic involves the manipulation of quantitative data.
-The most common situation we’ve seen is when, during the proposal phase, the grant writer or technical contributors cherry-pick data or make up baseline data.
+The most common situations we’ve seen involve grant writers or technical contributors cherry-picking data or fabricating baseline data during the proposal phase.

-Cherry-picking data is a common practice, such as citing only studies that support the applicant's view of the most compelling description of a problem’s scale or the proposed approach.
+Cherry-picking data is a common practice.
+It includes citing only those studies that support the most compelling description of a problem’s scale or the proposed approach.
 Cherry-picking isn’t a good practice, but it can go unchallenged, depending on how well the funder’s review panel knows the programmatic area and how thoroughly they check the proposal’s citations.
 The risk of cherry-picking is that if the data used to design a project mischaracterizes the problem, the project design could be flawed, leading to difficulties and possible failure during implementation.
 Organizations that have a history of failed projects will have greater difficulty securing funding.

 The second scenario, in which an applicant fabricates baseline data, poses an even greater risk.
-We’ve seen this take two forms.
-In the first, the applicant seeks to establish that funding for their proposed intervention is urgently needed, given the scale of the unmet need.
+We’ve seen this take two forms: (1) The applicant seeks to establish that funding for their proposed intervention is urgently needed, given the scale of the unmet need.
 But what is the unmet need?
-Either the applicant doesn’t know and is unsure how to find out, or they do know, but the numbers are unimpressive, so they make up better ones.
-These mistakes or overreaches can go unnoticed because, while proposals should include references for cited data, many do not require them; second, when funders do require data sources to be cited, they don’t always check them.
+The applicant doesn’t know how to find out, so they insert their best guess, or (2) The applicants do have reliable data showing the unmet need, but the numbers are unimpressive, so they fabricate more favorable ones.
+These mistakes or overreaches can go unnoticed because, while proposals should include references, many donors do not require supporting data; second, when funders do require data sources to be cited, they don’t always check them.

-An example of the latter can happen when someone is not careful when interpreting data sets.
+An example of the latter occurs when someone is not careful in interpreting datasets.
 For example, if a government study reports that 50% of children aged 10 to 13 read below grade level in a specific geographic area, a misrepresentation would be to report that this study says 50% of children aged 10 to 13 in the entire public school system read below grade level.

-Taking data out of context is sometimes an innocent mistake, but it can be a deliberate choice on the part of the applicant in response to pressure to write the most compelling proposal possible: If the data don’t support what you want to say, you can mask this by presenting data out of context or in an ambiguous fashion.
+Taking data out of context is sometimes an innocent mistake.
+In other cases, it can be a deliberate choice in response to pressure to write the most compelling proposal possible: If the data don’t support what you want to say, you can mask this by presenting data out of context or ambiguously.

-As an example, an applicant might cite an authoritative study but subtly misrepresent its findings, counting on the fact that reviewers will see the authoritative source and — if the data seem plausible — not check the references.
-These obfuscations can take different forms, including citing data and providing a legitimate reference, but referencing a different or outdated resource.
-Or, making it even harder for reviewers to confirm the data, an applicant may cite a data source in the broadest terms (“A recent U.N. report…”) without providing a complete reference with a link to the cited material and instead inserting a partial reference like “Annual Report, 2021.”
+An applicant might cite an authoritative study but subtly misrepresent its findings, relying on reviewers to accept the source as authoritative and, if the data seem plausible, not checking the references.
+These obfuscations can take different forms.
+The first is to cite data and provide a legitimate reference, but referencing a different or outdated resource.
+A second practice that makes it harder for reviewers to verify data is citing a data source in the broadest terms (“A recent U.N. report…”) without providing a complete reference.
+Instead, the proposal may use vague language, such as “Annual Report, 2021.”

-As with the earlier example, maybe this seems like business as usual, that it’s just tweaking things to make the best case.
-It’s not a big deal.
-Every case of glossed-over or misrepresented facts is not a big deal, but if adopted or accepted as common practice, it becomes one.
+As with the earlier example on qualitative data, maybe this seems like business as usual, that it’s just tweaking things to make the best case.
+While not every case of glossed-over or misrepresented facts is a big deal, if adopted as common practice, it becomes one.

 The Cumulative Effects of Alternative Facts

-At the proposal stage, fabricated or misrepresented data could help you make your case that your project is needed, but it complicates matters if you receive an award and attempt to execute and report on the project.
-The baseline data you guesstimated may make your project’s efforts look less impactful than they actually were if you overestimated the size and scope of the problem.
-That is, your interventions—even if they were effective and competently executed—may appear to have had little impact when the project is evaluated.
+At the proposal stage, fabricated or misrepresented data could help make the case for a project, but it complicates matters if you receive an award and attempt to execute and report on the project.
+If you overestimated a problem's size and scope, guesstimated baseline data may make your project appear less successful than it actually was.

-The other, more insidious problem with framing things to fit the preferred narrative in proposals is that it is harder to report truthfully on things that don’t go well or that are in conflict with what you wrote in the proposal.
+Another problem with framing things to fit a preferred narrative is that it is harder to report truthfully when things don’t go well or conflict with what you wrote in the proposal.
 If you state in the proposal that all project staff are experts in their field with years of experience who can hit the ground running, it becomes problematic if, in the execution of the project, you have to report that you must pay for additional staff training because the staff are actually not as qualified as you claimed.
-If you present yourself as a stellar, unparalleled organization of exceptional capabilities in the proposal, you have nowhere to go but down once the grant and the realities of execution of the work begin.
+If you present yourself as a stellar, unparalleled organization with exceptional capabilities in your proposal, you have nowhere to go but down once the grant and the realities of executing the work begin to unfold.